Editing

 Apps like ProWritingAid and Grammarly analyse your writing and suggest corrections for any mistakes they find.
 They are great for catching some of the more common errors that might slip past you when reading over your work.
 In fact, Novlr Pro users have ProWritingAid integrated directly into Novlr, so you can even check these basics as you go!

-As much as they’re a great tool, however, they are no substitute for a good working knowledge of spelling, grammar, and narrative convention.
+As much as they’re a great tool, however, they are no substitute for a good working knowledge of spelling, grammar, and narrative conventions.
 They make great guides, but not every correction should be taken as gospel, as there is no way to automate every nuance of creative writing.

 Remove common errors